 Reuniting NSCAD’s community in a purpose-built, accessible and iconic creative facility

-NSCAD University has signed a long-term agreement with the Halifax Port Authority (HPA) to create an accessible, unified campus that will be the cornerstone of the vibrant creative and social district at the Halifax Seaport.
+In November 2022, NSCAD University signed a long-term agreement with the Halifax Port Authority (HPA) to create an accessible, unified campus that will be the cornerstone of the vibrant creative and social district at the Halifax Seaport.

 Reuniting NSCAD’s community in one location at the Seaport will help leading-edge artistic pursuits and cultural exchanges engage the community and encourage response.
 Creating a stronger sense of community will also promote equity, diversity and inclusion, and enhance organizational and operational sustainability.

-While the agreement with HPA is a bold and foundational first step, there is much engagement and planning work ahead with the NSCAD community before any aspect of design begins, and all aspects of the project will evolve over the coming years.
+There is now much engagement and planning work ahead with the NSCAD community before any aspect of design begins, and all aspects of the project will evolve over the coming years.
 The timing of actual construction is pending the project’s financial plan.

 Unified Campus FAQs

-For quite some time, NSCAD knew the potential to reunite NSCAD’s campuses in one location would create a stronger sense of community, promote equity, diversity and inclusion, and enhance organizational and operational sustainability.
+This plan has been underway for quite some time.
+NSCAD knew the potential to reunite NSCAD’s campuses in one location would create a stronger sense of community, make our campus more equitable and accessible and enhance organizational and operational sustainability.

 NSCAD’s Board of Governors includes students, faculty and alumni representatives in its membership, and the Board voted to approve the lease.
 We have a responsibility to our students and faculty to improve building accessibility and sustainability, while creating a rich, positive, experience for all members of the academic community.